Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Methodology

-\subsection{Coulomb interaction}
+\subsection{Coulomb Interaction}

-To take into account the Coulomb interaction one has to use the Coulomb interacting two particle wave function.
-We get that as the solution of the two-particle Schrödinger equation with repulsive Coulomb force .
-It can be solved in the PCMS \cite{Sinyukov:1998fc,landau3}, and the fully symmetric wave function for identical bosons is
+To take into account the Coulomb interaction, one has to use the Coulomb interacting two-particle wave function.
+This is the solution of the two-particle Schrödinger equation with a repulsive Coulomb force and the appropriate boundary conditions at infinity.